ReyFScode/DSO-notes/Kubernetes + Helm notes.md

       containers:
       - image: ubuntu:latest
         name: ubuntu
+#-----------------------
+		imagePullPolicy: IfNotPresent # specifies the image pull policy, IfNotPresent means that the image will look for the image localy first and if it's not present it will then reach out and attempt to pull the image.
+#-----------------------
         stdin: true
         tty: true     #stdin + tty can be used like the -dit flag in docker to keep the container in the pod running detached in the background able to be entered into a terminal
+#-----------------------
         command: ["/bin/bash", "-c", "while true; do echo hi; done"] # command is equivalent to the entrypoint command in a Dockerfile, sets the default executable for the container, can be used to supply additional args but this is best set in the args command (below) (equivalent to dockerfile CMD, see notes on dockerfiles to better understand.
         args: ["while true; do echo hi; done"]
+#-----------------------
+	    ports:
+	    - containerPort: 80   # specifies a port for the container to expose
+#-----------------------
+	  restartPolicy: Never # specifies a restart policy for the container, this means that if it shuts down the container will not restart

 ```
+#fleshout_the_image_pull_policy_section / flesh out syntax e.g. manifest entries begin with a lowercase with each following word capitalized ( restartPolicy)

 **deployments**